ItaloRAmaral/cliniccontrol/docs/libs/core-rest-api/README.md

 `adapters/src/database/`

 This folder contains the actual implementation of your repositories, making it the adapter that plugs into your driving ports.
 It could include various mechanisms for accessing databases, third-party services, or other storage solutions.

-`adapters/src/events (?)`

-This is potentially where you could place any event-driven external interfaces or additional driven ports, like message queue handlers or WebSocket handlers, should your application require them.

 <!-- ## 🎯 Objectives